anaxios/C-Playground/README.md

 Type the command into your terminal followed by your master password then the URL and it will produce your grid and your site password.

-currently only works with at least 6 UPPERCASE letters in the url.

 for example:
-`> ./latin-square monkey123 AMAZON`
+`> ./latin-square monkey123 aol.com`

-If you only put your master password and no url it will produce your grid
+If you only put your master password and no url it will produce your grid.

+If you want a random grid: `> ./latin-square`

 based on Steve Gibson's cool [Off the Grid](https://www.grc.com/offthegrid.htm) System.
+Check there to learn what it is and how to use it.